Testing for COVID-19

 Information on testing for care home residents and staff is available here.

-Testing for essential workers and the general public is currently conducted in fixed drive-through sites operating at:
+Testing is currently conducted in fixed drive-through sites operating at:

 - SSE test centre, Odyssey Car park, Belfast BT3 9QQ